 Feng and I kept on traveling the world, whenever we had a chance and enough money saved up—Latin America, South Pacific, Asia…

 For a long time, I was traveling because I was looking for a new home, a country to adopt.
 I found it: (O) Canada.
 I became a Canadian citizen in 2009 (you can read my immigration story here) and we are now based in Ottawa… yet the urge to pack a bag and hit the road is still there.

 And now there are three of us.

-We conceived during one of our trips and I did not stop traveling until the very end: at 6 months pregnant, we explored New York City, and at 7 ½ months pregnant, we went to London and France.
+We conceived during one of our trips and I did not stop traveling until the very end—I was exploring New York City when I was six months pregnant and traveled to France and the UK at 7 ½ months pregnant.

 Then came Mark.

 We took our first trip with him to France when he was eight months old.
 Then we headed to Mexico after he turned one, then to China before he turned two, then to South America a few months later.